keshavbans/Lottery_Blockchain/README.md

 # Lottery_Blockchain
-This is world's first Lottery in the realm of Blockchain and smart contracts owned by Venda.io
+This is world's first Lottery in the realm of Blockchain and smart contracts owned by Keshav Bansal